Nexmo/station/_documentation/messages/code-snippets/viber/send-text.md

 ---
-title: Send a Viber Service Message
+title: Send a Text Message
+meta_title: Send a Text message on Viber using the Messages API
 ---

-# Send a Viber Service Message
+# Send a Text Message

 In this code snippet you will see how to send a Viber message using the Messages API.